Warlingz/gsbot/D2Etal/ReadMe - gs bot.txt

 	- This is a simpler way to create lists than the .bat file, very easy to use and displays all the accounts added to the list.
 	- You can also select one of the files and either press "Enter" or double-click it to open that file.
 	- Works exactly the same way the batch file does, but it leaves out the "delete me.txt" file which the batch file does not.
+	- Can quickly change folder path/file name.

+Create List for Account AntiExpire.bat
+	-Creates a List for Account AntiExpire, Edit the Folder Path/File Name to preference.
+	-Default works for accounts created on Ladder by auto rushee(s).

+Message Log Cleaner.bat
+	-Cleans the messagecomands log folder, which is used by the bots to join games, after several rushes this log starts to fill up.
+	-Run it when needed or in general before starting the bot.
+	-Also cleans the txt files in the scripts folder.
 Enjoy!